xxrom/lego-react-json-view/README.md

 ## **Lego-react-json-view**

-JSON viewer with view filters and more =)
+JSON viewer with Dark Theme, Search, Filters, paths Reopening and more =)

 # `Install` (npm / yarn):